inexorgame-obsolete/wiki-mirror/Build.md

 * Download and install [CMake](http://www.cmake.org/download/)
    * CMake will generate your project files

-* Download and install git
+* Download and install Git
-   * Use one of the following tools if you don't already have git:
+   * Use one of the following tools if you don't already have Git:
      * [SmartGit](http://www.syntevo.com/smartgit/download) - Heavily developed and intuitive GUI (e.g. Supports submodules in the GUI) (Recommended)
-     * [GitHub Desktop](https://desktop.github.com) - GUI does not support submodules.
+     * [GitHub Desktop](https://desktop.github.com) - Very simple and clean UI.
+Does not support submodules.
 You must use the command line to update them.
-     * [git-scm.com](http://git-scm.com/download) is the official git website, and has downloads for the CLI version, and links to GUIs.
+     * [git-scm.com](http://git-scm.com/download) is the official Git website, and has downloads for the CLI version, and links to several GUIs.